tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 )
 ```

-Fail unless an exception of class excClass is raised
-by callableObj when invoked with arguments args and keyword
+Fail unless an exception of class excClass is raisedby callableObj when invoked
-arguments kwargs.
-If a different type of exception is
+with arguments args and keyword arguments kwargs.
+If a different type of
-raised, it will not be caught, and the test case will be
+exception is raised, it will not be caught, and the test case will be deemed to
-deemed to have suffered an error, exactly as for an
+have suffered an error, exactly as for an unexpected exception.
-unexpected exception.

 If called with callableObj omitted or None, will return a
 context object used like this::